 Hormone medicine may help balance your hormone levels and reduce the amount of oil your pores make.

-Retinoids are prescription medicines to treat severe acne lesions.
+- Retinoids are prescription medicines to treat severe acne lesions.
 It is often used when other treatments do not work.
 You will need close follow-up if you take this medicine.
 Do not use this medicine if you are pregnant or breastfeeding.
 Retinoids may cause serious birth defects.
-Ask your caregiver for more information before you use this medicine.
+Ask your healthcare provider for more information before you use this medicine.

-Light therapy may help decrease your acne.
-Ask your caregiver for more information about light therapy.
+- Light therapy may help decrease your acne.
+Ask your healthcare provider for more information about light therapy.

 How can I help prevent acne?
-Use only the acne products that your caregiver recommends.
+Use only the acne products that your healthcare provider recommends.
 Gels, solutions, cleansers, and medicated gauze pads may be used to reduce oily skin.
 Creams, ointments, and lotions are better if you have dry, sensitive skin.
 Continue to use these products as directed to prevent new acne.
-Your caregiver may tell you to use your skin products less often if your skin gets irritated.
+Your healthcare provider may tell you to use your skin products less often if your skin gets irritated.
 You may need to stop using them until the irritation goes away.

 How can I manage my symptoms?